Toddling Twins Family Farm – Home of the Happiest Hens in Osage County …at least that is what our hens tells us!!

 What started as a desire to serve others has now become our life’s passion.

-Our bees our busy ladies.
+Our bees are busy ladies.
 Our queens are constantly laying eggs to keep the colonies growing and the worker bees … well, they work … gathering pollen for the larva and gathering nectar to make honey.
 The drones (male bees) hang around for the summer and when fall/winter comes around they are thrown out of the hives and the hives become 100% female for the winter.
 To say that we have a bunch of hard-working women on this farm is an understatement.

 We welcome visitors to our farm.
-At this time, we do ask for persons to call ahead and make an appointment, simply because we may not be there or I might be in my bee suit working with the bees and that just is not a good time for visitors.
+At this time, we do ask for persons to call ahead and make an appointment, simply because I may not be there, or I might be in my bee suit working with the bees and that just is not a good time for visitors.
 We also have a biosecurity protocol we follow and that is to keep our visitors and our livestock safe.

 Thank you for supporting small agriculture business and eating local.